textversionbig5sitemaphome

 OBJECTIVES

-• To promote the development of Hong Kong as a vibrant and creative cultural hub and a civil society by organizing a variety of artistic and cultural events;
+1. To help develop Hong Kong as a vibrant and cultural centre and a civil society by organizing arts and cultural events.

-• To promote the awareness of cultural pluralism by supporting and maintaining an open public sphere and cross-cultural dialogues in collaboration with affiliated network organizations;
+1. To strengthen the awareness of cultural diversity by supporting and maintaining an open platform for cultural exchanges.

 DEVELOPMENT STRATEGIES